1r0nx/unveil/README.md

 ## 🧩 How It Works

 1. Matches file type with a predefined rule
+2. Force a filetype if not detected by rule
-2. Executes associated command
+3. Executes associated command
-3. Stores output in report file
+4. Stores output in report file

 ---